Smart Class Parameter override matches throw error when matching on multiple matchers

 Matching on multiple values will fail when fqdn or hostgroup is listed first.
 For example: matching on hostgroup=Servers,osfamily=RedHat will throw the error "hostgroup=Servers,osfamilyRedHat does not match an existing hostgroup"; however, switching the order to osfamily=RedHat,hostgroup=Servers will successfully add the match to the Smart Class Parameter.

 Fixes #5554 - fixed hostgroup and fqdn validations in multiple matchers

 (cherry picked from commit eb414b8bbdc7897f396d184996fac402b3277cef)

-#1 Updated by Dominic Cleal over 7 years ago
+#1 Updated by Dominic Cleal about 8 years ago

 I'm pretty certain using multiple matchers isn't possible either way - what's happening when you use hostgroup= first is that it's able to verify this against known host groups.
 When using osfamily= first, it's matching on a fact and so can't verify possible values.

-#2 Updated by Ryan Sabatini over 7 years ago
+#2 Updated by Ryan Sabatini about 8 years ago

 The Foreman Manual for release 1.4 under the section "Example 2 - Change for a group of hosts (via custom fact) with validation and ordering" shows that matching on multiple values is possible.
 The manual states this is for smart variables, but it also works for smart class parameters.